 Of course, certain market areas and companies are acutely exposed to demographic dynamics, but, again, this is where an active manager can identify potential opportunities.
 In the T. Rowe Price Japan Fund, for example, we are invested in companies that help Japanese society cope with labor shortages and improve efficiency.

-Perhaps the most understated element of the Japan equity market revival in recent years has been the level of corporate profitability, which has outpaced the U.S. (Figure 2)
+Perhaps the most understated element of the Japan equity market revival in recent years has been the level of corporate profitability, which has outpaced the U.S. (see graph below).

 Earnings per share since last cycle peak (October 2007)